amoltx/notx/linux.md

 ### Troubleshooting

-If system (eg Ubuntu) is using systemd-networkd then DHCP logs can be seen using `hournalctl -u systemd-networkd`
+If system (eg Ubuntu) is using `systemd-networkd` then DHCP logs can be seen using

+`journalctl -u systemd-networkd`

-If system (eg CentOS) is using NetworkManager then DHCP logs can be seen using `hournalctl -u NetworkManager`
+If system (eg CentOS) is using `NetworkManager` then DHCP logs can be seen using

+`journalctl -u NetworkManager`

 ### ICMP

 `ping` : uses icmp, icmop can be disabled

 `traceroute` : use to visualize the path of a ping request, the command show the time taken for each hop and hence can be used to identify bottlenecks, also the command

 In Wireshark, we can apply filder for a destination ip using filter `ip.dst == <ip addr>`